Ramat Eshkol: History

 Israel Levitt of the Israel Defense Forces Engineering Corps cleared the mines on what is now Etzion Gaver street.
 Levitt, also a trained architect, designed the first buildings there.
 In January 1970, the first occupants moved in.
 There were no roads, and the nearest bus was on Shmuel Hanavi.
 The first minyan was held in an air raid shelter on Etzion Gaver street, before the completion of a synagogue.

 Government policy at the time was to create a contiguous link from Shmuel Hanavi to French Hill and the campus of Hebrew University of Jerusalem on Mount Scopus.
 A new bus line, number 9, was inaugurated to link the Mount Scopus campus with the campus in Givat Ram, built when the road to Mount Scopus was blocked by the Jordanians.
 The route of the bus followed the route of the convoy attacked on April 13, 1948, killing doctors and nurses of Hadassah Hospital.

 Building also began at this time in Givat HaMivtar.
 Plots were raffled off for the construction of single-family homes.
 A time limit was imposed on construction and access was difficult.
 The only access was via a muddy track.
 The construction of private homes on Ramat Hagolan Street in Ramat Eshkol also employed the lottery method.

 Parks and memorials

 After the Six-Day War, Ammunition Hill was restored and turned into a park and memorial site.
 Ramat Eshkol also has a park dedicated to Raoul Wallenberg, the Swedish diplomat who saved many Jews during World War II.
 The neighborhood's largest park is Gan HaHamishah Asar (Park of the Fifteen) commemorating fifteen soldiers killed in 1969 in one day of fighting during the War of Attrition.
+It also has a park named Gan Eshkolot which is named after a tomb inside with two grape cluster designs on both sides of the tomb's entrance which are called in Hebrew eshkol.